 If you have any symptoms or are self-isolating we will advise you by telephone of a slightly different pathway to access care, however, if we need to see you for the safety of you or your baby we will ensure you can receive the care you need.

 Subsequent appointments may be conducted by telephone or in different locations during this pandemic period.
 If a face to face appointment is required, we will ask you to attend a safe area to provide care.

-We are currently setting up a 'drive thru' antenatal hub for women requiring blood pressure and urine tests as well as blood tests.
-We aim to have this available by Wednesday 25 March 2020.
+We currently have a 'drive thru' antenatal hub for women requiring blood pressure and urine tests as well as blood tests.

 We have a wide variety of antenatal courses which you can sign up to online.
 Most of these will now be held online.